java-operator-sdk/jenvtest/README.md

 https://book.kubebuilder.io/reference/envtest.html

 It runs the API Server binaries directly (without nodes and other components).
 Thus, only etcd and Kubernetes API Server.
+Linux, Windows, Mac is supported on amd64 architecture.

 Project is in early phases, heading towards mvp release.